Juno Award for International Album of the Year

-Mumford & Sons won the award in 2013 for their album, Babel.
+The first and so far last winners Paul McCartney (left) in 1975 and SZA (right) in 2024.

-The Juno Award for International Album of the Year was an annual award given to a non-Canadian album.
-It was given out from 1975 to 2024.
-It was formerly known as Best Selling Album (Foreign or Domestic) (1993–2002), Best Selling Album by a Foreign Artist (1992), International Album of the Year (1981–1991), and Best Selling International Album (1975–1980).
-Thus, the rules had changed slightly over the years.
-(Céline Dion, a Canadian won in 1999, 1997 & 1995 and Bryan Adams, also a Canadian won in 1993.)

-Recently, the nominees were based on sales (i.e. the five best-selling non-Canadian albums of the year), and therefore do not necessarily represent the year's "best" international albums.
-However, the ultimate winner of the award was determined by vote of the CARAS board of directors.
+The Juno Award for International Album of the Year was an annual award given to non-Canadian albums from 1975 to 2024.
+It was previously known as Best Selling Album (Foreign or Domestic) (1993–2002), Best Selling Album by a Foreign Artist (1992), International Album of the Year (1981–1991) and Best Selling International Album (1975–1980).
+This caused the rules to change slightly over the years, allowing Canadians singers Céline Dion (1995, 1997 and 1999) and Bryan Adams (1993) to win the prize.
+More recently, nominees were based on sales and therefore did not necessarily represent the year's "best" international records, but ultimate winner was still determined by the CARAS board of directors.

-It is one of several categories that media reports in September 2024 indicated would be placed on "hiatus" for the Juno Awards of 2025; of the four, it was the only one for which the Juno Award committee did not explicitly announce a reversal of the decision on September 17.
+In September 2024, the Juno Awards committee announced that several categories would be placed on hiatus.
+The decision led to controversy and was reverted in some fields, but the final verdict for International Album of the Year remains unclear.
+Coldplay is the most awarded foreign act, winning thrice.
+Eminem, Adele and Harry Styles follow with two victories each.